How to Install ClamAV on Fedora

 sudo systemctl restart clamd@scan

-Never start clamd manually with sudo clamd while the systemd service is running—this creates conflicts and permission issues.
+Never start clamd manually with sudo clamd while the systemd service runs.
+This creates conflicts and permission issues.
 Always use systemctl to manage the daemon.

 Maintain ClamAV Installation

-Regular maintenance keeps ClamAV effective in protecting your system.
-Periodically, update the ClamAV binary using:
+Regular maintenance keeps ClamAV effective at protecting your system.
+Update the ClamAV binary periodically using:

 sudo dnf upgrade --refresh

-Furthermore, you can optimize DNF performance and reduce update times by configuring parallel downloads and faster mirrors in your DNF settings.
+Additionally, optimize DNF performance to reduce update times by configuring parallel downloads and faster mirrors in your DNF settings.

 Beyond updates, maintain ClamAV effectiveness by: